Florida sheriff calls shooting suspect a 'coward,' deputies would have 'shot him up a lot' - 1010 WCSI

 CHICAGO VIOLENCE: 4-YEAR-OLD DIES AFTER BEING HIT TWICE IN HEAD BY STRAY BULLET

-After the killings, authorities said he wore body armor and engaging in a gunfight with police and deputies before surrendering with his arms up.
+Authorities said Riley wore body armor and engaged in a gunfight with police and deputies before surrendering with his arms up.

-Judd said that the suspect even attempted to strip a gun from a police officer while on a hospital gurney.
+Judd said Riley even attempted to strip a gun from a police officer while the suspect was on a hospital gurney.
 When he was interrogated, he allegedly told authorities that they “begged for their lives” and he “killed them anyway.”

+Riley is charged with four counts of first-degree murder, one count of attempted first- degree murder, seven counts of attempted first-degree murder of a law enforcement officer, two counts of shooting into a building, one count of second-degree arson and two counts of armed burglary with assault/battery.

-On Saturday evening, he was reportedly spotted in Lakeland and aroused suspicion.
+On Saturday evening, he was reportedly spotted in Lakeland, Fla., and aroused suspicion.
 He returned to the block early Sunday and put down glowsticks leading to the home, authorities said.
 Judd said the intention was to draw officers “into an ambush.”

 Gunshots were heard by a nearby officer and there was a massive police response, the Associated Press reported.
 When officers arrived, authorities said Riley was outside and dressed in camouflage.
 They said he ran back inside the home and the officers heard more gunfire and a “woman scream and a baby whimper.”